CPLambert/bids_spmtoolbox/README.md

 # bids_spmtoolbox
 Some suggestions for useful BIDs tools for SPM:

-Basically, creating BIDs compliant json files for dataset descriptions, tables etc., can be pretty time-consuming
+Basically, creating BIDs compliant json files for dataset descriptions, tables etc., can be pretty time-consuming.
 The idea is to try and take some of the pain out of that, and make it easier to do/revise.
 It has a few options where you can read in a json, allowing you to edit/create a datatables, or even merge several into one.

+You will need to add to the spm/toolbox folder, as per most spm add ons.
+This has only been tested on SPM12 and MATLAB_R2019b/R2021b.

-For a useful library of standard measures, see https://github.com/qmaplab/phenotyping-json-library
+For a useful json library of standard measures, see https://github.com/qmaplab/phenotyping-json-library Please consider adding to this library if you transcribe a scale/measure that is not present.

 To learn more about BIDS see: https://bids-specification.readthedocs.io/en/stable/